feludwig/pgsql-omt-schema/README.md

 The `contours-function.sql` creates a `pg_tileserv`
 compatible sql function that returns data from a contours lines database ([setup guide](https://wiki.openstreetmap.org/wiki/Contour_relief_maps_using_mapnik#The_PostGIS_approach)).
-The supplied [`contours.json`](contours.json) is a simple style for that, adapted from the `contours.xml` in the guide.
+See [demo](#Demo) for implementation, with a stylesheet [demo/styles/contours.json](demo/styles/contours.json) , adapted from the `contours.xml` in that guide.
 This is independent of the omt-schema.

 ## Javascript